stliakis/streamback/README.md

-## Streamback - 2-way streams for your microservices
+## 2-way streams for your microservices

 ### What is a 2-way stream?